kopp/minipython/docs/index.rst

 The BBC micro:bit is a small computing device for children.
 One of the languages it understands is the popular Python programming language.
-The version of Python that runs on the BBC micro:bit is called MicroPython as MiniPython is an updated modification with additional features.
+The version of Python that runs on the BBC micro:bit derives from MicroPython as MiniPython is an updated modification with additional features.

 This documentation includes lessons for teachers